stophecom/sharrr-svelte/README.md

 ## About

-More info about the project and the technical implementation is [documented here](https://sharrr.com/about).
+Learn more about the [technical implementation](https://sharrr.com/about).
+See how [sharrr compares](https://github.com/stophecom/sharrr-svelte/blob/main/src/routes/about/comparison.md) to other services.

 ### Stack